June 17, 2025

 min read

-How to Pay Quarterly Taxes as a Freelancer
+How to Pay Quarterly Taxes

 Understand how to pay quarterly taxes as a freelancer, the penalty for not paying taxes quarterly, and how to get rid of that quarterly tax voucher

-Congrats, you’re a full-time freelancer!
-Now, when do you start paying quarterly taxes?
+When do you start paying taxes?

-Maybe you went from working as a freelancer in your spare moments to making it your full-time gig, or you’ve finally landed your first big client.
 First off, congratulations!
 Take a moment to enjoy the success you’re having.
 However, with the new opportunity of growing your own business also comes managing the administrative side of running the business.
 These admin tasks tend to fall by the wayside more easily.
 If you’ve started to reach new levels of solo success, it’s probably time to start thinking about paying quarterly taxes, also known as estimated tax payments, to the IRS.
 So, how do you pay quarterly taxes as a freelancer, and what should you do to avoid penalties?

 Do I need to pay quarterly taxes?

 Instead of paying your taxes at the end of the year, if you are self-employed, the IRS expects that you will be making regular estimated payments throughout the year based on what you expect to be making.
 When you make estimated quarterly payments, you’re paying what you estimate you’ll owe in both income tax and self-employment tax.
-If you earn $400 or more net income from one client, you are considered self-employed and will need to file taxes as a business owner and pay self-employment tax.

 Generally, if you haven’t been paying quarterly taxes, but have the tax liability that makes you eligible to pay them, you will incur some penalties, especially if you owe more than $1,000 in taxes.
 The IRS details penalties and how to figure out what you owe above your liability, but to put it plainly, what you owe will depend on how much you underpaid, when you underpaid, and the number of days that have passed since quarterly taxes for that period were due.
+You can have the IRS calculate what you owe for you and send you a bill.
+You can also go through the worksheet and calculate it yourself.

 While penalties aren’t the scariest thing, they can add up.
 The IRS will back-calculate how much they think you should have paid every quarter and charge you monthly interest on top of the difference between what they thought you should pay and what you actually paid.
 In this way, keeping on top of what you think you owe will help you avoid this penalty in the future.